arduino/tooling-rfcs/RFCs/0004-pluggable-monitor.md

 After startup, the tool will just stay idle waiting for commands.
 The available commands are: `HELLO`, `DESCRIBE`, `CONFIGURE`, `OPEN`, `CLOSE` and `QUIT`.

-After each command the client always expect a response from the monitor.
+After each command the client always expects a response from the monitor.
 The monitor must not introduce any delay and must respond to all commands as fast as possible.

 #### HELLO command